Alcatecablee/Neurolint/docs/npm-readme-template.md

 I built this while working on Taxfy.co.za.
 The codebase had over 700 ESLint errors—mostly hydration bugs, missing React keys, and console.log statements in production.
 Fixing them manually would have taken weeks.

 Instead of clicking through files, I wrote scripts using Babel's AST parser to find and fix patterns automatically.
-The scripts reduced the error count from 600+ down to about 70 in a few hours.
+The scripts fixed 90% of them automatically, reducing the count to just 70 in a few hours.

 NeuroLint is those scripts packaged as a CLI tool.